-HERE Tracking allows businesses to optimize supply chain deliveries with data-rich location intelligence
+HERE Tracking allows businesses to optimize supply chain deliveries with data-rich location intelligence.

 Thanks to the smartphones in our pockets, the smallest detail of our lives is trackable.
 We know how far we’ve walked, where we’ve been, and the calories burned on the way.
-However, despite the range of technologies currently available, the way heavy equipment deliveries move from the factory to the warehouse and onto the customer is often shrouded in mystery.
+However, despite the range of technologies currently available, the way heavy equipment deliveries move from the factory to the warehouse and to the customer is often shrouded in mystery.

 As the demand for smarter products grows, so does the need to supply them in a smarter, digitalized way.
 Manufacturers know their supply chains are ripe for optimization, but a lack of visibility into the process has limited opportunities to drive out costs and improve efficiency — until now.

 In a conversation with HERE last year, Adrian Gonzalez, the president of Adelante SCM and an authority on supply chain and logistics, outlined how he considered visibility of the supply chain to be the holy grail of logistics.

 The themes emerging from that discussion centered on the basic challenges executives generally face regarding supply chain visibility: what’s the status of my order, where’s my shipment, and where’s my truck?

 Without real-time visibility, manufacturers usually find out about supply problems when deliveries fail to arrive, or when they pick up the phone and call the delivery team.
 This is often too late to prevent operational impacts and costly hold-ups.